cah-john-ryan/expo-go-real-time-chat/session-13-post-a-photo.md

 />
 ```

 3. You should now see a new IconButton on the chat screen with a camera icon displayed.
+If you click on it you will see that you are taken to a screen where Expo is telling you that this is an unmatched route.

 Let's create the route for where clicking this button should take you.

-4. Open the `/app/_layout.tsx` file.
+6. Open the `/app/_layout.tsx` file.

-5. Update the content of this file to what is shown below:
+7. Update the content of this file to what is shown below:
 ```tsx
 // Add this as a new screen to the `<Stack/>` component
 <Stack.Screen name="[userKey]/post-a-photo" options={{title: 'Post A Photo'}}/>